China, US set to hold fresh talks on trade disputes

 But Wang warned they "run counter to market rules and the principle of fair competition, and will only harm the security and stability of the global industrial and supply chains".

+Raimondo met China's Culture and Tourism Minister Hu Heping on Tuesday, underscoring "the importance of people-to-people exchange to the broader US-China bilateral relationship", the US Commerce Department said.

-Raimondo is set to meet with vice premier He Lifeng and culture minister Hu Heping on Tuesday, and pay a courtesy visit to Premier Li Qiang.
+She was also set to meet with Vice Premier He Lifeng and to pay a courtesy visit to Premier Li Qiang.

-She will then head to China's economic powerhouse Shanghai, before leaving the country on Wednesday.
+Raimondo will then head to China's economic powerhouse Shanghai, before leaving the country on Wednesday.

 - 'Healthy competition' -

-Raimondo is one of a number of senior US officials to visit China in recent months -- part of an effort by Washington to improve its working relationship with its largest strategic rival.
+The commerce secretary is one of a number of senior US officials to visit China in recent months -- part of an effort by Washington to improve its working relationship with its largest strategic rival.

 Relations between the two countries have plummeted to some of their lowest levels in decades, with US trade curbs near the top of the list of disagreements.